 on this page

-A business must always get your consent from a Deduction Authority before it:
+A business must always get your consent using a Centrepay Deduction Authority form or an approved verbal process before it:

 - starts a new deduction